 - Initiation of improvements in the (higher education) policy framework for the internationalisation of teacher training.

-The further and continuing education of teachers and other educational staff in the school sector is served by various bilateral work shadowing and exchange programmes under the auspices of the PAD, which are carried out with Belgium, France, the United Kingdom, Italy, Spain, the United States and China.
-Moreover, as part of the initiative “Schools: Partners for the Future” ('Schulen: Partner der Zukunft' – PASCH), further training measures and work shadowing programmes are implemented in Germany for foreign German teachers from central, eastern and south-eastern Europe, the Commonwealth of Independent States (CIS), Asia, Latin America and Africa.
+The further and continuing education of teachers and other educational staff in the school sector is served by various bilateral work shadowing and exchange programmes under the auspices of the Educational Education Service of the Secretariat of the Standing Conference, which are currently being carried out with Belgium, France, the United Kingdom, Italy, Spain and the United States.
+Moreover, as part of the initiative “Schools: Partners for the Future” (‘Schulen: Partner der Zukunft’ – PASCH) of the Federal Foreign Office (Auswärtiges Amt), for example, further training measures and work shadowing programmes are implemented in Germany for foreign German teachers from Africa, Asia, Latin America as well as Eastern and Southern Europe.
 Teachers from all school types and levels can participate in these programmes.
-In 2019, approximately 650 teachers participated.
+In 2022, approximately 350 German and foreign teachers participated.

 Furthermore, the German Länder and the federal government have been financing the continuing training programme of the Standing Conference for local teachers at German schools abroad and DSD (German Language Diploma) schools for over 50 years: around 30 local teachers come to Germany each year under this programme where they sit in on lessons and teach at German schools.
 They are immersed in the German school system, improve their knowledge of the national culture, even beyond the borders of Germany, and bring their language skills up to date.
 Many of the teachers who have enjoyed this kind of continuing training then assume more responsible tasks in their home schools.